All Episodes

 I hate it, right?

-But I mean he was totally misjudged all the time, mischaracterized, ranting, and he would come out and talk about it sometimes, you know, at his rallies and shit.
+And he would come out and talk about it sometimes, you know, at his rallies and shit.

-You'll say that I, you know, raved and ranted, you know, this is I'm just saying it, you know.
+Oh, yeah, or at a press conference, you'll say that I, you know, raved and ranted, you know, I'm just saying it, you know.

 The fact that we have so many people locked up in solitary confinement, you know, for nothing, right?

-For trespassing or yeah, where the fuck are the Republicans?
+Yeah, where the fuck are the Republicans?

-Yeah, where the fuck are the Republicans on free speech?
+Where the fuck are the Republicans on free speech?

 Why hasn't anyone proposed legislation?

-Like, all right, let's say let's say freedom is let's say the first amendment hypothetically doesn't protect our speech on these on these social media platforms because they are private businesses.
+Like, all right, let's say, let's say freedom is, let's say the First Amendment hypothetically doesn't protect our speech on these on these social media platforms because they are private businesses.

 Let's just say hypothetically that we agree with that notion.

-Then why the fuck aren't the Republicans proposing amendments to the constitution to ensure that freedom of speech is protected on these platforms?
+Then why the fuck aren't the Republicans proposing amendments to the Constitution to ensure that freedom of speech is protected on these platforms?

 You don't even have to prove the connection.